tomakehurst/minimal-mistakes/_docs/stubbing.md

 }
 ```

-This is because body does not have UUID. if it had an element like
+This is because body does not have UUID.
+If it had an element like
 `"uuid": "aa85aed3-66c8-42bb-a79b-38e3264ff2ef"`, in addition to "request"
 and "response" then WireMock will remove the one that matches the uuid
 provided. removing via uuid has precedence over removing via request